Edward Faulks, Baron Faulks

-Edward Peter Lawless Faulks, Baron Faulks, KC (born 19 August 1950), is an English barrister and unaffiliated peer who is the current Chairman of the Independent Press Standards Organisation (IPSO).
+Edward Peter Lawless Faulks, Baron Faulks, KC (born 19 August 1950), is an English barrister and unaffiliated life peer who is the current Chairman of the Independent Press Standards Organisation (IPSO).
 Formerly a Conservative peer, he was Minister of State for Justice between December 2013 and July 2016.

 Background and education

 Faulks is the son of Peter Ronald Faulks MC, a circuit judge, and Pamela Faulks (née Lawless).
 The novelist Sebastian Faulks is his younger brother.
 His uncle was Sir Neville Faulks, a High Court judge.

 He was educated at Wellington College and Jesus College, Oxford, where he graduated with an MA and of which he is an honorary fellow.

 Career

 Faulks was called to the Bar by the Middle Temple in 1973.
 He became a Queen's Counsel in 1996, an Assistant Recorder in 1996, and a Recorder in 2000.
 He became a Bencher of the Middle Temple in 2002.

 Faulks was chairman of the Professional Negligence Bar Association from 2002 to 2004, special adviser to the Department for Constitutional Affairs on compensation culture from 2005 to 2006, and head of research for the Society of Conservative Lawyers from 2010 to 2012.
 He is a member of the Chartered Institute of Arbitrators.
 He was a literary agent at Curtis Brown from 1980 to 1981.

 In 2010 he was created a life peer as Baron Faulks, of Donnington in the Royal County of Berkshire.
 In December 2013 it was announced that with effect from 20 January 2014 Faulks would become a Minister of State at the Ministry of Justice.
 He served in this role until July 2016, when he resigned from the government in protest against the appointment of Liz Truss as Secretary of State for Justice by new prime minister Theresa May.

 Lord Faulks was appointed a Justice at the Astana International Financial Centre Court in Astana, Kazakhstan, in 2018.

 Since January 2020, he has been Chairman of the Independent Press Standards Organisation, the independent regulator of the majority of newspapers and magazines in the UK.

 In July 2020, Faulks was appointed chairman of the Independent Review of Administrative Law.
 The panel submitted its report in January 2021.